 The CUP – our global cancer prevention database

 Forming the cornerstone of all our work, our global cancer prevention database, the largest of its kind in the world is housed at Imperial College, London.
 Trusted by oncology experts, researchers and health professionals worldwide, and regularly evaluated by an independent panel of leading cancer experts.

 This ongoing project, known as the Continuous Update Project (CUP), currently contains nearly 10,000 papers on cancer prevention and survival.
 Over 140 scientists from more than 17 different countries contribute to it, and researchers have been able to examine the database in real time as it is constantly updated.

 CUP findings inform our Expert Reports, which give a comprehensive analysis of the worldwide body of evidence on the prevention of certain cancers.

 Reports on individual cancers

 Analysis from the CUP helps us to produce regular reports on individual cancers.
-This year, we published reports on the links between diet, weight and physical activity and bladder, stomach and oesophageal cancers.

 Cancer Prevention Recommendations